glynnbird/postfdb/README.md

 In this case `_i1` is used to extract users by a timestamp, perhaps last login time.
 The `_i2` index is used to extract users by surname, all lowercase.
 The third compounds several fields: document type, country and last login date.

 If documents don't need additional data indexed, then the fields can be omitted or left as empty strings.
-All the indexed fields must be strings.

-The indexed data can be accessed using the `POST /db/_query` endpoint which expects a JSON object that defines the query like so:
+The indexed data can be accessed using the `POST /db/_query` endpoint which expects a JSON object specifying the indexed field to query and the key or range of keys to fetch:

 ```js
 {